DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

   [
     "Combat mechanics feel undercooked",
-    "Plot cards become repetitive quickly without expansions", "In the base game I often came across cards that used morality even though I had not had the chance to increase/decrease my morality yet", "Manual isn't great for a simple game with the appendix/helper being essential when first playing", "Physical edition is expensive especially if exporting out of the USA", "Limited expansions available for Print and Play", ]
+    "Plot cards become repetitive quickly without expansions", "In the base game I often came across cards that used morality even though I had not had the opportunity to increase/decrease my morality yet", "Manual isn't great for such a simple game with the appendix and helper being essential when first playing", "Physical edition is expensive especially if exporting out of the USA", "Limited expansions available for Print and Play, though more appear to be coming available", ]
 review: "Highly Recommended"
 buy_links: